kubernetes/enhancements/keps/sig-windows/20190103-windows-node-support.md

       value: "Win1809"
       effect: "NoSchedule"
 ```

+#### Memory Overprovisioning

+Windows always treats all user-mode memory allocations as virtual, and pagefiles are mandatory.
+The net effect is that Windows won't reach out of memory conditions the same way Linux does, and processes will page to disk instead of being subject to out of memory (OOM) termination.
+There is no way to guarantee a physical memory allocation or reserve for a process.
+See [#73417](https://github.com/kubernetes/kubernetes/issues/73417) for more details on the investigation for 1.14.

+Keeping memory usage within reasonable bounds is possible using a combination of kubelet parameters `--kubelet-reserve` / `--system-reserve`, and resource limits on containers.
+These will be documented as best practices for v1.14.
+The related kubelet parameters `--eviction-hard`, `--eviction-soft`, and `--enforce-node-allocatable` are invalid for v1.14.

+For later releases, we can work on a configurable heuristic to detect memory pressure, report it through the kubelet `MemoryPressure` condition, and implement pod eviction.

 ## Graduation Criteria
 - All features and functionality under `What works today` is fully tested and vetted to be working by SIG-Windows